mate-academy/py-images-and-custom-auth-serializer/README.md

     }
 ]
 ```
 2. Replace username field with email field in User model.
-In user test,
-replace username with email where it is needed.
 3. Write custom AuthTokenSerializer, so you can obtain token with
 email and password